daniel-grumberg/imperial-immortals-afc/site/content/about/_index.md

       Football Club has rapidly grown as an upcoming team in the BUCS league, previously reaching the National Semi-Finals and currently playing in the BUCS Division 1A South East.
-Fixtures are played on Sunday afternoons, with training usually once/twice a week with coaches.
+Fixtures are played on Sunday afternoons, with training usually twice a week.
 We have dedicated coaching staff with more than three decades of playing experience between them to help you become a better football player.
   - heading: Compete
     imageUrl: /img/ben-qb.jpg
-#     quote_wrapper:
-#       author: 'Spencer Horsey, Head Coach'
-#       quote: Fill this in SPENCER HORSEY please
     text: >
       For those looking for a competitive team sport, look no further.
 The club welcomes players of all abilities and sporting backgrounds, and encourage